csarraud/ShinobiWeapon/README.md

     - Jashin Scythe :
         - First power : start a ritual with the last living entity you have hurt.
 Every damage you'll take, the living entity will take the same amount of damage.
       - Second power : sacrifice 90% of your actual health to damage the last living entity you've hurt by this amount * 2.

+- Seals used to craft some weapons :
+    - Teleportation seal

 - Recipes :
     - Basic Kunai recipe
+    - Minato's Kunai recipe
     - Shuriken recipe

 # TO DO

 - Implement Samehada and other sword like weapons
-- Implement Minato's Kunai craft
 - Implement Jashin Scythe craft
 - Implement Chakra Blade kunai
 - Create better texture for power HUD